intel/intel-devcloud-samples/container_samples/README.md

 	--build-arg device="CPU"
 	-t object_detection_2020lts:latest
 	-f ./object-detection-python/dockerfile/ubuntu18/openvino_cgvh_dev_2020.3.2.dockerfile .

-2.Running the container without Jupyterhub:
-      sudo docker run -it object_detection_2020lts:latest
+2. Running the container without Jupyterhub: sudo docker run -it object_detection_2020lts:latest

 ### Steps to build and run  the containerized Object detection sample with OpenVino Latest version
 ###  GoTo the level container_samples/openvino-latest  in the repo
 1. Build the Ubuntu18 Openvino-latest plus the object detection sample docker image  using the dockerfile in dockerfile/Ubuntu18 folder
 Execute the command :